 Upgrading between balenaOS 2.x versions

 The first step the updater script performs includes a number of sanity checks, so that an update does not progress if something isn't right.
-The checks include, among other things, whether the device is running a balenaOS version that it can work with (i.e., not on 1.x), whether the script is running on the right device type, whether it can reach the DockerHub registry to get the target balenaOS image, and whether that image exists.
+The checks include, among other things, whether the device is running a balenaOS version that it can work with (i.e., not on 1.x), whether the script is running on the right device type, and whether it can reach the balenaCloud registry to get the target balenaOS image.

 Next, the supervisor is stopped so it does not inadvertently interfere with the update process.
 The user application is kept running to minimize downtime.
-The updater then uses balenaEngine to pull the new balenaOS image.
+The updater then attempts to locate the balenaCloud public application releases associated with the current & target OS versions to use deltas to reduce the over-the-wire size of the update.
+If a delta is not found or able to be created, the updater uses balenaEngine to pull the new balenaOS image directly from balenaCloud's registry.
+Finally, if either the delta application fails or the registry pull fails, the updater falls back to Docker Hub.
 When the pull succeeds, the spare root partition is formatted and the contents of the image are exported onto that partition.
 The modifications to the boot partition are also applied.

 The updater script checks to see if the new balenaOS version ships with a newer supervisor version than what the device currently runs, and, if so, the supervisor is updated.